OSM

 Final map - impacted buildings in red Final map - impacted buildings in red

 As we can see the buildings impacted by flooding are in red and those that are not impacted are in blue.
 This is just one of many use cases where OSM data and UP42 provides great value.
 However, It should be noted that success of the analysis depends on the availability of the data in OSM!
-If the data is not available in OSM, you can also try one of our Building Detection partner blocks from Aventior to extract building footprints!
-Or start contributing to OSM and give the community back!
+You can start contributing to OSM and give back to the community.

 References: